dmauser/azure-virtualwan/inter-region-nvabgp/README.md

 ./irbgp-deploy.sh
 ```

 **Note:** the provisioning process will take around 60 minutes to complete.
+Also note that Azure Cloud Shell has a 20 minute timeout and make sure you watch the process to make sure it will not timeout causing the deployment to stop.

 Alternatively (recommended), you can run step-by-step to get familiar with the provisioning process and the components deployed: